Surat Thani Lower Southern Gulf, Thailand Travel Guide

 Start in Bangkok, travel south to Surat Thani for Khao Sok National Park, then take a ferry to Koh Samui, Koh Phangan, or Koh Tao.

-Return to Bangkok by flight or overnight train, completing a comprehensive loop.
+Come back to Bangkok by flight or overnight train, completing a comprehensive loop.

 AIS, TrueMove H, and dtac are the main mobile operators.
 They hold good coverage in Surat Thani city and major tourist areas like Khao Sok.

-SIM cards are readily available upon arrival at Surat Thani Airport, at mobile provider shops in the city, and even at many convenience stores (like 7-Eleven).
+SIM cards are readily available on arrival at Surat Thani Airport, at mobile provider shops in the city, and even at many convenience stores (like 7-Eleven).
 Consider an ESIM from Airalo for instant connectivity.

 (How much?), Aroy (Delicious), Hong nam (Toilet).